-This ACIM Lesson review is a chance to see again – to experience again – that we do not not know our own best interests because we do not know who or what we are.
+Lesson 55 of A Course in Miracles – and the lessons it reviews – is a chance to see again – to experience again – that we do not not know our own best interests because we do not know who or what we are.
 Our experience, filtered through the ego’s teaching lens, establishes that we suffer alone in a world of chaos.
 It is this we try to avoid, or try to fix, or try to reimagine.
-But the solution has nothing to do with activity on our part.
-The only real problem we have is that we think we have a problem.
-The abstract solution is to remember that none of this is real because we are not separated from God.
-The specific solution is to adopt the teacher who will help us remember.

-Do you see how the narrative voice has changed with the reviews?
-In the regular lessons, Jesus is addressing – “you” have this experience, “you” think that, “you” must try to do this in order to heal.
-But now we are in the first person.
-“I don’t know the truth about myself.”
+Do you notice ow the narrative voice has changed in the review lessons?
+In the regular lessons, the narrative Jesus addresses us directly – “you” have this experience, “you” think that, “you” must try to do this in order to heal.
+But now the text adopts the first person.
+“I do not know who I am . . . “(W-pI.55.5:2).
 This is a deliberate shift, and it accomplishes two things.

-The other thing that happens is that we begin to learn that Course ideas can be expressed in many ways, and often the most effective is in language that is personal to us.
-Several main lessons near the end of the first fifty encourage us to try restating the lesson in the form of related ideas.
-We are being given license to integrate them more fully into our experience.
-Truly, we are being called to become the lessons – not merely adopt them as new rituals.
+The other thing that happens in the narrative shift is that we begin to learn how ideas in A Course in Miracles can be expressed in many ways, and often the most effective is in language that is personal to us.
+Several main lessons near the end of the first fifty encourage us to try restating the lesson in the form of related ideas (Lesson 43 and Lesson 46).
+We are being given license to integrate them more fully into our experience and thus increase their helpfulness.

 Why is that helpful?
 Because the more loving our thoughts become, the easier it is to turn those thoughts toward the Holy Spirit.
 Indeed, the fact that they are loving is evidence that they are flowing from and to and with the Holy Spirit already.
-Thus, we are taking the teacher who can translate our experience from the doom and gloom and anguish of the ego to the peaceful light of Heaven.
+Thus, we are taking the teacher who can translate our experience from fear and hate into the gentle light of Heaven.

-It is easy to slip a bit on the review sections.
-But they are here for a reason and they are set up the way they are for a reason.
-When we glance over them, we don’t hurt ourselves.
+It is easy to overlook the benefits of review periods.
+But these lessons are here for a reason; they are structured the way they are for a reason.
+When we merely glance at them, we don’t hurt ourselves.
 We merely fail to use time as constructively as possible.
-We are postponing our return to Heaven.
-And that prompts the only question that makes much sense: why wait?
+We are postponing salvation.